tilen323/CodePlayer/README.md

 # About

-Write HTML & CSS code:
-- a tool that enables you to learn, experiment and teach code
+Write HTML & CSS code - tool that enables you to learn and experiment with code

 Made this tool while learning jQuery